-Tourism accounts for 5% of global CO2 emissions, produced by the high energy and fuel consumption of land and air transport and hotel operations.
+Tourism accounts for 5% of global CO2 emissions, 75% of which come from land and air transport of tourists; hotels also contribute with high energy and fuel consumption from the operation of their facilities.
 In Quintana Roo, where there are more than 900 hotels and 88,000 rooms, the tourism industry generates high carbon emissions and is very vulnerable to the consequences of climate change, such as rising sea levels and natural disasters like Hurricane Wilma, which devastated the industry in 1995.

 To help hoteliers confront these challenges and position Quitana Roo as a low emission destination, MARTI included new evaluation criteria for the reduction of carbon footprints in its Environmental Management System, in which 130 hotels participate.
-In 2012, the Riviera Maya Hotel Association (Spanish acronym AHRM) began working with 10 hotels- with a total of 6,610 rooms, to implement the new criteria, measure the hotels’ carbon footprints to establish a baseline, and create action plans to reduce them.
+In 2012, the Riviera Maya Hotel Association (AHRM for its name in Spanish) began working with 10 hotels, with a total of 6,610 rooms, to implement the new criteria, measure their carbon footprints to establish a baseline and create action plans to reduce them.

 “The action plans include measures to reduce energy consumption and direct emissions that are related to power plants, refrigerant gases and vehicle emissions.
 We further propose that hotels adopt programs to offset their footprints by purchasing carbon credits,” said Fernando del Valle, operations manager of the AHRM’s Sustainable Hospitality Program.

 All hotels participating in the MARTI program are already making efforts to save energy by replacing lighting, heating, air conditioning and refrigeration equipment with energy efficient models.
-However, these 10 hotels will expand efforts by voluntarily pledging to reduce their carbon footprints 3-5% by 2017.
-This will represent a reduction of more than 5,800 tons of CO2 — equivalent to the annual emission of 969 cars.
+However, these 10 hotels will expand efforts and have voluntarily pledged to reduce their carbon footprints 3-5% by 2017.
+This will represent the reduction of more than 5,800 tons of CO2 — equivalent to the annual emission of 969 cars.

-The Palladium Hotels, one of the largest hotel groups of the Riviera Maya, is participating in this initiative.
-Between 2014 and 2015, they have achieved a 15% reduction in greenhouse emissions, going down from 16.4 kg of CO2 per guest per night to 13 kg.
+The Palladium hotels, one of the largest hotel groups of the Riviera Maya, are participating in this initiative and, between 2014 and 2015, have achieved a 15% reduction in greenhouse emissions, going down from 16.4 kg of CO2 per guest per night to 13 kg.
 The hotels adopted measures that include the installation of occupancy sensors in guest rooms that automatically adjust the temperature and eliminate unnecessary air-conditioning; new software that allows the hotel to control the climate in all facilities and guest rooms; and the replacement of its cars with electric vehicles.

-MARTI’s partner the Asociación Amigos de Sian Ka’an (Spanish acronym ASK), together with the Ministry of Tourism, the Ministry of Environment, and the EarthCheck certification and advisory group, made a major contribution to carbon reduction efforts by developing the first carbon footprint inventory for the hotel industry in Riviera Maya—it is actually the first one done in Quintana Roo–, calculated in 31.47 kg of CO2 per guest per night.
+MARTI’s partner the Asociación Amigos de Sian Ka’an (ASK), together with the Ministry of Tourism, the Ministry of Environment and the EarthCheck certification and advisory group, made a major contribution to carbon reduction efforts by developing the first carbon footprint inventory for the hotel industry in Riviera Maya –it is actually the first one done in Quintana Roo–, calculated in 31.47 kg of CO2 per guest per night.
 ASK also produced and disseminated a climate change mitigation strategy and an adaptation manual for the tourism sector.

 “Data from the inventory and the measures proposed in our strategy and manual were included by the Government in the State Action Plan for Climate Change and they will be useful to the Low Carbon Emissions Strategy for Tourism in Quintana Roo,” noted Gonzalo Merediz, executive director of ASK.